 - Entire issues of periodicals

-- Material in high demand at the lending library
+- The material in high demand at the lending library

 - Curriculum material, including textbooks